tkolstee/notes/Python/Flask/Flask Templates.md

 | `striptags` | Removes any HTML tags from the value |
 ```

+`render_template` uses templates from project root or app's `templates` directory.

+They are referenced by name and path, so an app-specific directory should be uner `templates` to provide a unique namespace: `/projectroot/app/templates/app/mytemplate.html` can be accessed from anywhere with `render_template('app/mytemplate.html')`.

 #### Jinja2 Constructs
 ```jinja2
 <!-- For Loop -->